Erik Kojzek

-Erik Kojzek (born 2 January 2006) is a professional footballer who plays as a forward for Austrian Bundesliga club Wolfsberger AC.
+Erik Kojzek (born 2 January 2006) is a professional footballer who plays as a forward for Serbian SuperLiga club Partizan, on loan from Austrian Bundesliga club Wolfsberger AC.
 Born in Slovenia, he is a youth international for Austria.

 Club career

 Kojzek joined the WAC youth team at the age of 12 from the Slovenian club NK Korotan.
 He made his Austrian Football Bundesliga debut against Austria Klagenfurt on 3 August 2024, which prompty earned he a professional contract signed with Wolfsberger AC until 2027.

 International career

 Kojzek was called up to the Austria U21 team for friendly matches in June 2025.